kanjain/cmpe202-minions/Documentation/Weekly Minutes of Meetings/Week-4 : Minutes of Meetings.md

 	* A score meter

 ## 2. What is the team going to do next week?
+* Move to Scrom style project planning
 * Create a class diagram for the game
 * Build the game as per the wireframe
-* Research on hoe tointegrate design patterns
+* Research on how to integrate design patterns

 ## 3. What are the current blockers/challenges the team is facing?
 * The concept of design patterns in Javascript is new to us